Change management process

 - Changes in underlying structure and or standards

 Change assessment and planning includes activities such as:

 - Prioritization: After analyzing the reasons and RFC, prioritize change request and determine change type depending on the risk/impact.

 - Scheduling: Depending on priority, scheduling specifies the planned start date and end date and ensures there is no conflich with other scheduled activities.

 - Roll out planning: Providing details about implementation steps and approaches.

 - Stakeholder identification: Identifies the project members responsible for carrying out the implementation and approval authorities.

 Approval process flow is decided depending on the type of change.
 For example, major change requires approval from Change Approval Group and management whereas standard change does not require any Change Approval Group approval as they are pre-approved.
 Change request is approved only if all the Change Approval Group users approve it.
-Upon rejection, reassessment review is done and submitted again for approval.
+On rejection, reassessment review is done and submitted again for approval.